 Greyfriars Bobby is the story of a small Skye Terrier dog whose master died and was buried in the graveyard.
 Bobby famously stayed by his grave for 14 years (good age!) and was loyal to the end.
 If you go to the graveyard you’ll see a grave just by the entrance with a pile of sticks that well wishers have brought instead of the usual flowers as well as a statue outside on the main road.

-It’s a rather wonderful graveyard to wander round if you have the time anyway – there’s loads of grand plots that have probably been occupied by some of the wealthier families as well as some more humble ones.
+Greyfriars kirkyard is wonderful to wander round if you have the time anyway – there’s loads of grand plots that have probably been occupied by some of the wealthier families as well as some more humble ones.
 Is it just me that likes to wander graveyards?

 I’m always advocating a nice, fresh walk up to Calton Hill if you’re in Edinburgh.
 It’s a quirky little place with a monument built for Napoleon, columns that wouldn’t look out of place in Greece and the most amazing views over Edinburgh.
 It’s a great place to escape the crowds if you need it.

-As well as the history this is a great area for a bite to eat – lots of choice!
+As well as the history this is a great area for a bite to eat – lots of choice and fairly inexpensive.

 Harry Potter stuff